project8/psyllid/documentation/getting_started.rst

 In this example the broker is running on localhost and a queue will be set up with the name `psyllid`.
 If no path to the broker-authentication file is provided, psyllid will look for *~/.project8_authentications.json*.
 The *post-to-slack* option, allows psyllid to post some messages (like "psyllid is starting up" or "Run is commencing") to a slack channel.
 Under *daq*, some general settings are configured.
 For example the maximum file size is set to 500 MB which means that psyllid will continue to write to a new egg file once the size of the last egg file has reached this size.
 In the *streams* section one stream with the name *ch0* is configured.
 In this stream the nodes are connected according to the preset *str-1ch-fpa*.
 The configurations of the individual nodes from this stream must be specified within the *stream* block.
+Here the *prf* (packet-receiver-fpa) is the node that recieves and distributes the incoming packets.
+It is configured with the interface name and the port to which the ROACH2 is streaming the packets to.
+The *length* in node configurations always refers to a buffer size.
+Generally, the buffers of nodes should be larger than the buffer sizes downstream, to prevent that the data processing gets blocked if one of the nodes is falling behind.

 In theory, psyllid can be run with multiple streams, each of which could be set up with a different node configuration.
 In practice though, psyllid is mostly used with only one stream set up and in case data should be read from multiple ports, multiple instances of psyllid are run in parallel.

 Node connections and presets